Technical Overview

 - Hardening coordination logic and routing rules

-- Refining VIA user and merchant interfaces, including UI and UX improvements
+- Refining VIA user and merchant interfaces

 - Expanding zero-touch and plug-in based interaction flows within LLM environments